The Great Indian Kitchen

-The Great Indian Kitchen is a 2021 Indian Malayalam-language drama film written and directed by Jeo Baby.
+The Great Indian Kitchen is a 2021 Indian Malayalam-language comedy-drama film written and directed by Jeo Baby.
 The film tells the story of a newly-wed woman (Nimisha Sajayan) who struggles to be the submissive wife that her husband (Suraj Venjaramood) and his family expect her to be.
 The music was composed by Sooraj S. Kurup and Mathews Pulickan.

 The film was released on Neestream on 15 January 2021.
-The film received universal critical acclaim and won Kerala State Film Award for Best Film, Best Screenplay award for Baby and Best Sound Designer award for Tony Babu.
+The film received critical acclaim and won Kerala State Film Award for Best Film, Best Screenplay award for Baby and Best Sound Designer award for Tony Babu.